 It’s not all in your mind.
-The growing panic over coronavirus is real, and fear is a rational response.
+The growing panic over Covid-19 is real and it’s only getting worse.
+Fear is a rational response.

 The coronavirus crisis is causing panic-buying at grocery stores, and it’s starting to get physical.